Flypulator/vive_tracker_ros2/README.md

    [Source](https://www.reddit.com/r/Vive/comments/6uo053/how_to_use_steamvr_tracked_devices_without_a_hmd/)

-6. Download this project to your computer, for example to your colcon workspace.
+6. Download this project to your computer in a directory of your choice (in the following `~/ros2_steamvr` is used).
    ```
-   cd ~/ros2_ws/src/
+   cd ~/ros2_steamvr
    git clone https://github.com/moon-wreckers/vive_tracker.git
    ```